wjewell3/spotipy/README.md

     - Install the Git repo:
         - Type ```git clone https://github.com/wjewell3/spotipy.git```
         - Step into the repo.
 Type ```cd spotipy``` (not ```cd spotify```)
-    - (OPTIONAL) Install the Python dependendencies
+    - Install the Python dependendencies
         - Type ```pip install -r requirements.txt```
         - Pip is Python's package installer.
 It is reading the packages to be installed from requirements.txt
     - Launch Jupyter Notebook